How to Get Your Baby to Sleep on Their Own Without a Fight.

 Since babies are technically born 3 months early, us moms should treat their first three months outside the womb as another trimester of pregnancy.

 Does your baby fare better in a room with a night light?
-Inside the womb isn’t as dark as you may think – streams of sunlight flow through our skin and uterus to our baby.
+Inside the womb isn’t as dark as you may think – streams of sunlight flow through our skin and uterine walls to our baby.

 All this to say, if you get frustrated because your baby only wants to sleep in your arms, is waking up many times at night, and needs to constantly be nursing or just near you, give your little babe a bit of grace – they should still be inside the womb, but they had to come out, so it’s up to you to help them feel safe and warm, just like they were when you were pregnant with them.